buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 <!-- 5,711 Words -->

-**I’m currently working on this chapter (19 July).
+**I’m currently working on this chapter (Friday, 19 July, 2019).
 I hope to have it in a readable form by the end of the night.
 Sections 1-2 and 4-5 are more or less done, but need some images.
 I’m working on Section 3 as we speak, which also needs images.**

 **As I’ve noted in the [overview](https://github.com/buildingbeautifuluis/bbuis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
 It isn’t finished, but I hope it provides some value as I finalise all of the chapter content.**